 There has been changes to the overall blood pressure goals in the past years.
 At the end of the day, we pursue individualized blood pressure goals.
 We seek to lower the blood pressure as low as possible balancing the side-effects.

-We reduce medications that can promote weight gain such as beta-blockers and seek to reduce weight in those patients with unhealthy weight.
+We reduce medications that can promote weight gain and seek to reduce weight in those patients with unhealthy weight.
 We know that weight loss can reduce the need for medications for high blood pressure.

 High cholesterol (hyperlipidemia, dyslipidemia)